Sterilization of Native American women: History of forced sterilization

-The history of forced sterilization in the United States

 Native American women were not the only individuals to be subjected to forced sterilizations; black and poor women were also affected by these practices.
 The practice of eugenics stemmed from Francis Galton's writings on using genetics to improve the human race.
 The eugenics movement became increasingly popular, and in 1907, Indiana was America's first state to enact a compulsory sterilization law.
 The practice became normalized and over the next twenty years fifteen more states would enact similar laws.

 In 1927, the Supreme Court case Buck v.
 Bell upheld a compulsory sterilization law in Virginia.
 The case involved three generations of women from the Buck family: Emma, Carrie and Vivian.
-By examining multiple generations of women from the same family, advocates for eugenics hoped to convince the Court that Carrie Bell had intellectual deficiencies that were hereditary and a danger to public welfare; they succeeded, and she was sterilized.
+By examining multiple generations of women from the same family, advocates for eugenics hoped to convince the Court that Carrie Buck had intellectual deficiencies that were hereditary and a danger to public welfare; they succeeded, and she was sterilized.
 Oliver Wendell Holmes' decision stated, "it is better for all the world if instead of waiting to execute degenerate offspring for crime, or to let them starve for their imbecility, society can prevent those who are manifestly unfit from continuing their kind.
 The principle that sanctions compulsory vaccination is broad enough to cover cutting the Fallopian tubes."
 The case had the effect of legitimizing existing sterilization laws, resulting in greater acceptance of the practice.

+Before 1970, many white women were fighting for their right to receive voluntary sterilizations.
+In 1969, the court's Jessin v County of Shasta decision, it was ruled that sterilization was a fundamental right and legal with informed consent.
+This decision alleviated physicians fears that using sterilization for the sole purpose of birth control might be illegal, thus increasing the sterilizations of poor and minority women.
 During the 1960s and 70s as sterilization practices increased there was no legislation that prohibited it and it was seen as a viable form of contraception.